allankim4/madrid_air_quality_analysis/README.md

 ### Randon Forest

 Random Forest from scikit learn library was utilized to conduct a prelimanary analysis on the data.
 The next iteration on the model was putting weights and conducting a K-Fold cross validation.

+PCA was also implemented to determine the features that affect the classification of cases.